 Video ad formats in the Ad gallery

 In AdWords, the Ad gallery is a free ad-creation tool that offers various ad templates in different categories, including video.
-You'll need to use this tool to build video ads that use cost-per-click (CPC) , cost-per-thousand impressions (CPM), or cost-per-view (CPV) bidding.
+You'll need to use this tool to build video ads that use cost-per-click (CPC) or cost-per-thousand viewable impressions (vCPM).

 Before you get started building and placing your ads on these sites, learn more about the video formats available and how they work: